Thinking about buying American Tourister’s luggage?

 All warranty terms are identical, except for the lifespan of the warranty, which is either a lifetime, ten years, or three years.

 These warranties don’t cover normal wear and tear, improper use, or airline damage.
-That’s the case with most luggage manufacturers.
 For instance, if your suitcase comes out on the luggage carousel with cracks, you wouldn’t be covered, because it’s classified as airline damage.

 Pro tip.
 If your suitcase gets broken by the baggage handlers, immediately file a claim before leaving the airport.
-Airlines usually are responsible for broken luggage.
-However, sometimes they don’t cover wheels and handles, but each airline has a different policy.
+Airlines are responsible for broken luggage.
+Sometimes they don’t cover wheels and handles, but each airline has a different policy.

 If you ever need to ship your suitcase for a warranty repair, you have two options: